surmwill/recycler_unity/README.md

 ```
 Returns the state of the endcap.
 Either:
 1. ActiveVisible: active and visible on screen
-3. ActiveInEndCache: active, but waiting just off screen in the end cache, ready to scroll to (note that an _end_ cap will never be in the _start_ cache)
+3. ActiveInEndCache: active, but waiting just off screen in the end cache, ready to scroll to
 4. InactiveInPool: inactive and waiting in the recycling pool

 ### RecalculateEntrySize
 ```
-public void RecalculateContentEntrySize(RecyclerScrollRectEntry<TEntryData, TKeyEntryData> entry, FixEntries fixEntries)
+public void RecalculateEntrySize(RecyclerScrollRectEntry<TEntryData, TKeyEntryData> entry, FixEntries fixEntries = FixEntries.Below)
 ```
 Called by entries to alert the Recyler of their size change.
-See [`RecyclerScrollRectEntry.RecalculateDimensions`](https://github.com/surmwill/recycler_unity/blob/master/README.md#recalculatedimensions).
-This should never need to be called directly.
+This should never need to be called directly, but instead though the entry's [`RecyclerScrollRectEntry.RecalculateDimensions`](https://github.com/surmwill/recycler_unity/blob/master/README.md#recalculatedimensions).

 - `entry:` the entry with an updated size
 - `fixEntries:` as the RectTransform grows or shrinks other entries will get pushed away, or pulled in to the empty space.
 This defines how and what entries will move.